Kiran-Jadhav200/JavaScript/08_events/eventNotes.md

 - `target`: The element on which the event occurred.
 - `toElement`, `srcElement`: Alternate properties for accessing the target element.
 - `currentTarget`: The element that is currently handling the event.

+## Event Bubbling

+Event bubbling, also known as event propagation, is the process by which an event triggered on a specific element will also trigger the same event on its parent elements.
+By default, events bubble up from the target element to its parent elements.
+This means that if you have nested elements, such as a button inside a div, a click event on the button will also trigger a click event on the div.

+Event bubbling can be useful in certain scenarios, as it allows you to handle events at different levels of the DOM hierarchy.
+However, it can also lead to unintended consequences if not properly managed.

+To stop an event from propagating further, you can call the `stopPropagation()` method on the event object.
+This will prevent the event from triggering on parent elements.

 ## Additional Properties